UB-ES-2025-B1/social-fitness/frontend/README.md

 npm run dev
 ```

-The app will be served by Vite (usually at http://localhost:5173).
+The app is served by Vite (usually at http://localhost:5173).
 For production, build with `npm run build` and deploy the `dist/` folder to a static host or a CDN.